Emerald is a gemstone and a variety of the mineral beryl. composed of beryllium aluminium silicate with the chemical formula Be3Al2Si6O18.

 Well-known varieties of beryl include emerald and aquamarine.

-The word “emerald” comes from smaragdos, ancient Greek for a green gem.
-Roman author Pliny the Elder, who died in the 79 CE eruption of Mt.
-Vesuvius, wrote in his encyclopedic Natural History that “nothing greens greener”.
+The word “emerald” comes from smaragdos, the ancient Greek term for a green gem.
+Roman author Pliny the Elder, who died during the 79 CE eruption of Mt.
+Vesuvius, wrote in his encyclopedic Natural History that “nothing greens greener.”

-Legend has it that emerald has the power to make its wearer more intelligent and quick-witted, and it was once believed to cure diseases like cholera and malaria.
-The gemstone is now given for the 20th and 35th wedding anniversaries.
+Legend says emeralds boost intelligence and quick wit, and people once believed they could cure diseases like cholera and malaria.
+Today, the gemstone marks the 20th and 35th wedding anniversaries.

 Beryl has a hardness of 7.5–8 on the Mohs scale.
 Emerald isn’t well suited to everyday wear, such as engagement rings due to it being soft and brittle.